Buying new EHS software is no small feat.

 - providing recommendations,

-- and facilitating vendor demonstration prior to recommending a best-fit solution.
+- and facilitating vendor demos prior to recommending a best-fit solution.

 4. When translating your needs into technical requirements